 44. Photo Condom Package (2000)

 This is a photo condom package “which enables an individual to print personal information on the condom”.
 This is no joke, it is intended for you to put in your picture, write down your address and “to inform someone that an individual is attractive and interested in a sexual relationship (…)”.

 45. Pillowcase With Condom Storage Pocket

 Ok, not a pillow.
 A pillowcase this time in 2001.

 46. Ankle Holder for Carrying Condom Packages (2001)

-The backround of this invention is the following: “A wallet is the typical article used to carry and conceal a condom package.
+The backround of this invention is the following: “A wallet is a typical article used to carry and conceal a condom package.
 A significant problem with carrying a condom package in a wallet is that the outline of the condom package is often visible to others (…) another problem with using a wallet is that the condom package is often difficult to access when one is in the throws of passion”.
 “Finding and fumbling in one’s wallet for a condom package can destroy the mood of lovemaking”.
-The mother of this invention must’ve been a huuuge wallet.
+The mother of this invention must’ve been a huge wallet.